agileware/au.com.agileware.zoomzoom/README.md

      Zoom, it is a good idea to run this job **after** the **Import Zoom Webinars and Meetings** job_.

 ## Configuring Rules

 You use CiviRules to define the logic of when a Zoom should be created, updated, or deleted.
 Or if a Zoom Participant should be added or deleted.
 This allows for customisation of how you wish to mark Events for Zoom integration.
 For example, you can target by Event Type, or you could use a custom "Does this Event require Zoom?" field.
+You may also wish to add additional actions before or after Zoom action.

 Here is an example configuration using Event Types to create, update, and delete Zoom entities.

 ![Zoom Event Rules configuration example](images/rules-example.png)

 Default Rules are provided for your reference in the `/optional` directory.
+You can also refer to the *Tests* section as a guide for configuring your rules.

 ## Import Configuration Defaults